 The Passover lamb foreshadows Jesus also in its unique one-time sacrifice.
 The Passover lamb was sacrificed once; there was never a need for a second one.
 Israel was free!
 The feast of Passover was celebrated each year as a remembrance, but it never again became a means of another salvation.

 Jesus’ sacrifice on the cross of Calvary was a once and for all act of deliverance.
 As we put our trust in this true Passover lamb, we are free from bondage to sin, freed from Satan’s dominion and conveyed into the Kingdom of God.
 We remember this as we take communion.
 We remember of what has already been accomplished for us.

 NB: The Pesach must not be confused with the sacrificial system of Sinai.
 This was given because of the Israelites’ disobedience as a means to atone for sins committed, not for the deliverance out of Pharaoh’s hand.
-Atonement for sin, and how Jesus atoned for our sin, is discussed in the blog post on Yom Kippur.
+Atonement for sin was made on Yom Kippur, and also that holy day points to Jesus.

 Find out more about Biblical feasts and how they point to Jesus: